barretodsp/patient-api/README.md

 ```
 Then copy and past all sql script from **./database/init.sql** into postgres console in order to create databases (development and test) and tables.

-Finally, run **npm install** into api folder in order to install all packages.
+Finally, exit from container bash and run **npm install** into api folder in order to install all packages.

 **Run api**